MatKie/clustercode/README.md

 # clustercode
 The aim of this project is to get a common code base for the analysis of MD trajectories within the MSE group.

+Contributors:
+Matthias Kiesel